logsquaredn/geocloud/README.md

 * runc is *required* - version 1.0.0-rc9x is tested; earlier versions may also work
 * docker is recommended - version 20.10.x is tested; earlier versions may also work
 * docker-compose is recommended - version 1.29.x is tested; earlier versions may also work
-* ytt is recommended - version 0.34.x is tested; earlier versions may also work; docker can be used instead
 * terraform is recommended - version 1.0.2 is tested; earlier versions may also work; docker can be used instead
 * awscli is recommended - version 1.18.69 is tested; earlier versions may also work
 * go mod is used for dependency management of golang packages